technogleb/auto_summary/README.md

-# Automatically generate table of contents for a file tree containing markdown files
+# Automatically generate for a file tree containing markdown files

-Auto Summary allows to generate **table of contents** files for directory (and its subdirectories) containing Markdown files.
+Auto Summary allows to generate **SUMMARY** files for directory (and its subdirectories) containing Markdown files.
 This can be useful for maintaining personal knowledge database or team wiki.
 Auto summary can also watch your filetree and update all links on any file change, such as renaming, moving file around, deleting etc...

 Auto Summary is availiable as a standalone **python script** and as **vim plugin**.

+Auto Summary creates \<DIRNAME\>.md files for every directory and its subdirectories, where it finds markdown files, where DIRNAME is current directory name.
+See example below.

 ![demo](static/auto_summary_demo_simple.gif)